unofficialdxnny/Elevate-Music-App/README.md

 - Add A Video BG To Each Music Page <br>
 - Add Different Genre (DW ABOUT COPYRIGHTS AS IT WILL BE A LOCAL APP(ATLEAST FORNOW))
 - If You Really Want To Clean The Directory And Redirect The Audio Files In Line "1032-1037"
+- I Will Add Some Customisation Like Themes soon

 ## Usage/Requirements